camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/040-ui/020-jsf-task-forms.html.md

 In this process model we added so called form keys to

  * the Start Event "invoice received".
-This is the form the user has to complete for starting a new process instance.
+This is the form the user has to complete to start a new process instance.
  * the User Tasks.
 These are the forms the user has to complete when completing user tasks that are assigned to him.

 This is how the forms are referenced in the BPMN 2.0 XML with the `camunda:formKey` attribute: